deguilardi/demetrio.guilardi-gmail.com/README.md

 # truckie

-This is an academic project conducted by Prof. Bob Menelas for the discipline Programmation de plateformes mobiles at University of Quebec at Chicoutimi, Canada.
+This is an academic project developed for the discipline Programmation de plateformes mobiles conducted by Prof. Bob Menelas  at University of Quebec at Chicoutimi, Canada.

 ### About the app

-One app to connect people who needs to transport things to drivers who can transport these things, within this application the user can create an request of delivery and the drivers can consult the list delivery and make an offer for one that he can transport.
+One app to connect people who needs to transport things to drivers who can transport these things, within this application the user can create an personalized account request a delivery, set the origin and destination and publish this delivery.
+The drivers can consult the list delivery and make an offer for one that he can transport, many other drivers can also make an offer then the user will accept the best offer.

 ![Image of Connect](https://github.com/deguilardi/uqac-8INF865-truckie/blob/master/images/connect.png)